FernandoB/strandberg/README.md

-Custom handmade replica of a Strandberg Boden electric guitar.<br>
+Custom handmade replica of a Strandberg Boden 7 strings electric guitar.<br>
 Built as a personal project for educational purposes only and non commercial use.

 ![20250716_083230](https://github.com/user-attachments/assets/e720500b-76f1-46b1-92f5-bd2604e0d023)